embrace-io/embrace-docs/content/ios/best-practices/ci-dsym-upload.md

 # CI Providers and Job Artifacts

-Most common CI providers (Bitrise, Buildkite, CircleCI, Github Actions, etc.) have provided mechanism for storing build "artifacts".
+Most common CI providers (Bitrise, Buildkite, CircleCI, GitHub Actions, etc.) have provided mechanism for storing build "artifacts".
 These artifacts are outputs from a build job.
-When automating the build process for your Xcode project, its wise to store the application binary as a build artifact.
+When automating the build process for your Xcode project, it is wise to store the application binary as a build artifact.
 This allows for easy distribution when the job completes.

 Similarly, it is recommended to store any dSYM files created during the build.
 In this article, we'll walk through where dSYM files are generated and provide some quick scripts to use to easily collect and store these artifacts.